33 AI Task Extraction Statistics

 21. Only 52% of projects meet their original timelines

-PMI research reveals that just 52% of projects finish on their original schedule.
-This baseline establishes the opportunity for AI task extraction, which reduces missed deadlines by ensuring action items from project communications are captured automatically.
+PMI research finds that just 52% of projects finish on their original schedule.
+That low baseline is the opening for AI task extraction, which cuts missed deadlines by capturing action items from project communications automatically.

 22. 91% of project managers face task-related challenges